 The laboratory test

-An employee at Eurofins assesses the test notes along with the independent and experienced dentist employed for the test.
+An employee at the lab assesses the test notes along with the independent and experienced dentist employed for the test.
 Photo: Matthieu Colin

-After an initial dental examination, 139 individuals were selected for the test.
+After an initial dental examination, the sample quantity of individuals is selected for the test.
 Selection criteria:

 Clinical evaluation

-An examination of the teeth and gums was conducted by a qualified and experienced dentist.
+An examination of the teeth and gums is conducted by a qualified and experienced dentist.

 Plaque

-The assessment of the amount of plaque was made using the Quigley Hein Index, a 5-point scale for determining the amount of plaque covering the teeth.
-The assessment was performed on all the teeth in the mouth, on the front and back of each tooth.
-The assessment of the back also included the gaps between the teeth.
+The assessment of the amount of plaque is made using the Quigley Hein Index, a 5-point scale for determining the amount of plaque covering the teeth.
+The assessment is performed on all the teeth in the mouth, on the front and back of each tooth.
+The assessment of the back also includes the gaps between the teeth.

 Gums